Summary

 Cary Grant on the set of "Indiscreet", 1958.

-The second is more sober, on the same model but with a half-beige, half-flesh color.
-It's perfect, cocooning as you wish.
-Note that Cary Grant is in bed again, still on the phone with Ingrid Bergman and that works too.
+The second one is more sober, on the same model but with a half-beige half-flesh color.
+It's perfect, cocooning as desired.
+Note that Cary Grant is back in his bed, still on the phone with Ingrid Bergman and that it works too.

-The exchange is rather long, the screen split.
-It's a filmmaker's trick to get around the ban: no couple in the same bed on screen!
+The exchange is rather long, the screen is split.
+It's a filmmaker's trick to get around the ban: no couples in the same bed on screen!
 It's 1958, all that will soon change.

-In the meantime, this little film by Stanley Donen lacks neither humor, nor tenderness, nor even beautiful outfits.
-It's a charming, good-natured festival, which also takes place largely in apartments.
+In the meantime, this little film by Stanley Donen is not lacking in humor, tenderness, or even beautiful outfits.
+It is a festival of charm, good-natured, which also takes place largely in an apartment.

-Like a current zeitgeist?
+Like a present-day air?
 Not really.
-Because the confinement of “Indiscret” is willingly five stars: red roses, champagne and Picasso paintings almost everywhere on the walls.
+Because the confinement of "Indiscreet" is willingly five-star: red roses, champagne and Picasso paintings everywhere on the walls.

-10. MOST ATTRACTIVE: MARCELLO MASTROIANNI IN “ EIGHT AND A HALF ” BY FEDERICO FELLINI (1963)
+10. MOST SEDUCTIVE: MARCELLO MASTROIANNI IN FEDERICO FELLINI’S “ EIGHT AND A HALF ” (1963)

-A mirror, a man, pajamas.
-Thanks to a pale hospital-type light, this is how the features of one of the most emblematic actors of Italian cinema are discovered from the first minutes of “Huit et Demi”.
+A mirror, a man, a pair of pajamas.
+In the pale hospital-style light, this is how the drawn features of one of the most iconic actors in Italian cinema are revealed in the first minutes of “Eight and a Half”.
 The sequence only lasts a few seconds.
-But the image has undoubtedly traveled the world several times.
+But the image has probably been seen around the world several times.

 © Buyenlarge/Getty Images

-For his second collaboration with Federico Fellini (the first was none other than the legendary “Dolce Vita” from 1960), Marcello Mastroianni plays the artist's double more than ever.
+For his second collaboration with Federico Fellini (the first was none other than the legendary "Dolce Vita" from 1960), Marcello Mastroianni plays the double of the artist more than ever.
 Here he is both a filmmaker and a man on the run, tired, confused, in search of meaning and inspiration.

 © John Springer Collection/CORBIS/Corbis via Getty Images